 1. Understand Your Target Market

 Understanding your target market is the first crucial step in formulating a small business marketing strategy.
 It means delving into demographics, understanding their needs, preferences, and spending patterns.
-It’s also about recognizing where potential customers spend their time online, what blogs they read, and which search engines they use.
+It’s also about recognising where potential customers spend their time online, what blogs they read, and which search engines they use.
 This information guides your marketing efforts, ensuring they are targeted and, therefore, more likely to be successful.

 2. Build a Strong Online Presence

 In this digital era, your online presence is a key marketing tool.
 Having a professionally designed website lends credibility to your business.
 It serves as a hub for your products or services, offering information to potential customers and search engines alike.
-Investing time in Search Engine Optimization (SEO) makes your website more discoverable.
+Investing time in Search Engine Optimisation (SEO) makes your website more discoverable.
 Although SEO is a long-term strategy, it yields tremendous results when done correctly, making your small business visible to a global audience.

 3. Leverage Social Media Marketing